Performance Breakdown

 The H7 retains the same design as the H6 with some subtle improvements.
 One of which is the filter lock over the primary filter, which was absent in the H6.

-As I’ve said earlier, the H7 has 20% more dirt volume than the H6 at 500 ml, so there’s no need to empty it as often.
+As I mentioned earlier, the H7 has 20% more dirt capacity than the H6 at 500 ml, so there’s no need to empty it as often.

 Aside from the capacity increase, everything remains the same, including the trap door design for disposing of dirt.